artmg/lubuild/help/use/Office-documents.md

 This article covers using generic Office documents, including word processing and spreadsheets.
 It assumes that you use the LibreOffice applications on your linux builds.
+However some topics may also cover other popular office software.

 There is also a section on the related topic of Desktop Publishing (DTP) software.
+It also touches on managing contacts and events.

 see also: